 Etiologic factors which can lead to steal syndrome include proximal subclavian artery occlusion or severe stenosis.
 In the majority of cases, it is the result of atherosclerotic arterial disease, which mostly has dominance for the left side.
 On the right side, disease or occlusion of innominate artery can result in occlusion of the origin of subclavian artery.

 Risk Factors of Coronary Steal Syndrome

-Coronary steal syndrome mostly occurs when patient is on certain types of vasodilator drugs like
+Coronary steal syndrome mostly occurs when a patient is on certain types of vasodilator drugs like:

 Risk factors for developing atherosclerotic plaques are categorized as:

 - Sex: Predominant in males

 - Diabetes Mellitus

 - Inflammatory arteriopathies like Takayasu arteritis or giant cell arteritis

 - Thoracic outlet compression syndrome